-We get that people in Illinois don’t always have the highest opinion of those of us here in Indiana.
+We get that people in Illinois don’t always have the highest opinion of those of us here in Northwest Indiana.
 You may even think the “cost” of living in Indiana is not living in Chicago.

 Yet a growing number of people are opting to buy a home in Northwest Indiana while commuting to their job in Chicago.
 They must know something, right?

 Those of us who live here know that it makes good financial sense to live in Indiana, not to mention it can be good for your soul.
 Compare life in Indiana vs. Illinois further with Steiner Homes.

 Indiana Has a Lower Average Cost of Living than Illinois

 Check any online cost of living calculator and you’ll find that it’s simply cheaper to live in Indiana.
 In 2018, the Missouri Economic Research and Information Center ranked Indiana the state with the third lowest cost of living in the Midwest and the ninth lowest cost of living in the nation.

 Simply put, living in Indiana means that you’re spending less on housing, utilities, groceries, and transportation than you would pretty much anywhere in Illinois.